Understanding Compulsive Masturbation

 For the client engaging in compulsive masturbation, they often experience problems with concentration and memory.
 This is a dangerous side effect of compulsive masturbation and signals that the brain is being over drained of acetylcholine.
 This behavior can also drain the motor nerves, neuro-muscular endings, and tissues of acetylcholine and replace it with too much stress adrenalin which is where memory loss, lack of concentration, and eye floaters come from.
 To fight these symptoms, the chemical levels in their body needs to be balanced.

 Treatment and recovery for the compulsive masturbator can also be a varied and complex issue.
-The most commonly suggested first aspect after therapeutic engagement is suggesting a celibacy contract, which involves a prescribed period of no sexual activity with self or others, any pornography, chat rooms, affairs, etc. The primary goal of the celibacy period is to allow the fear, anxiety, pain and shame that the client has been endeavoring to escape from the opportunity to surface.
+Most commonly, the first suggestion after therapeutic engagement is a celibacy contract, which involves a prescribed period of no sexual activity with self or others, any pornography, chat rooms, affairs, etc. The primary goal of the celibacy period is to allow the fear, anxiety, pain, and shame that the client has been endeavoring to escape from the opportunity to surface.
 It is in this place of affective awareness that the client can often for the first time begin to glimpse the myriad of issues they have sought escape from and the ritualized fantasy they have often engaged in.